-Marketing Consultant: Pros
+Marketing consultant: Pros

-For those with smaller budgets, a marketing consultant may be the best way to go.
-You may not get as much optimization or testing with your strategy, but if you’re just starting out, consultants can be a cost-effective option.
+For new startup companies (or those with smaller budgets), a marketing consultant may be the best way to go.
+If you’re just starting out and don’t need as much optimization or testing with your strategy, consultants can be a cost-effective option.

 With a consultant, you’ll always know who you’re dealing with.
 You can build a one-on-one relationship with that person and know exactly who you’re communicating with at any time.